BioVeL/portal-tests/README.md

 additional browsers that are enabled. i.e. each test may be run multiple times, using different browsers.

-Other browsers typically requires some additional setup to work with Selenium.
+Other browsers typically require some additional setup to work with Selenium.

 ### Chromium / Google Chrome